-After registration at the German School campus booth, families received for each child the participation tickets and three raffle tickets.
-Small toy items, balloons, and lollipops were already handed out.
+After registration at the German School campus booth, families received each child’s participation ticket and three raffle tickets.
+Small toys, balloons, and lollipops were already handed out.

-Wonderful Easter pictures have been taken with the families or individual child/ren.
-Silly preps like frames, big sunglasses or event he huge white Easter stuffed bunny were appreciated in the pictures.
-Alex Morgenstern took professionally the pictures and Alwin printed the pictures right away to hand out to the families.
+Wonderful Easter pictures have been taken with the families or individual children.
+Simple props like frames, big sunglasses, or even the huge white Easter stuffed bunny were appreciated in the pictures.
+Alex Morgenstern took the photos professionally, and Alwin had them printed right away to give to the families.
 A big thank you to Alwin Morgenstern

-One German tradition is to color the Easter eggs and teachers took on this challenge to first broil 360 white eggs and then to help children in the Easter Egg coloring.
+One German tradition is to color the Easter eggs and teachers took on this challenge to first broil 360 white eggs and then help children with the Easter Egg coloring.
 We had two tables set up with several activities around Easter egg coloring.
-Colored eggs went fast.
+The colored eggs went fast.

-The egg balancing or egg run was something some children never did before and as teachers, we gave them support so all age groups could participate.
+The egg balancing or egg run was something some children had never done before, and as teachers, we gave them support so all age groups could participate.
 An egg on a spoon needed to be balanced in parkour around cones.

 Everyone was waiting for the countdown to the Easter egg hunt in the village of Old World.
 As we had a long registration line, we got delayed on our schedule but as the eggs were spread out, we could not hold back the children and they ran to catch some eggs for their baskets.
 It was good to have very young children search first, then the school-aged children.
 Those children who caught nothing could come to the German School booth and Frau Schoeneich filled their baskets with eggs or some treats.
 Two golden eggs brought 10 more raffle tickets for a family.
 Throughout all the games, children earned free raffle tickets.

 The highlight became the Raffle and as all was free, families lined up to be present when the numbers were announced.